Skip to content

 Loss & Training

-The total loss is \(\mathcal L_{\text{total}}=\mathcal L_{\text{ori}}+\lambda_{\text{face}}(1-\cos(\bm f_{\text{face}},\bm Q\bm Q^\top\bm f))+\lambda_{\text{orth}}\|\bm Q^\top\bm Q-\bm I_k\|_F^2\), where \(\mathcal L_{\text{ori}}\) is the original weakly supervised VAD baseline loss (RTFM/MGFN/TEVAD/EGO, respectively).
-The face alignment term is activated only on frames with detected faces; other frames are skipped.
+The total loss is \(\mathcal L_{\text{total}}=\mathcal L_{\text{ori}}+\lambda_{\text{face}}(1-\cos(\bm f_{\text{face}},\bm Q\bm Q^\top\bm f))+\lambda_{\text{orth}}\|\bm Q^\top\bm Q-\bm I_k\|_F^2\), where \(\mathcal L_{\text{ori}}\) is the original loss of the wrapped baseline (RTFM/MGFN/TEVAD/EGO).
+The face alignment term is active only for frames where faces are detected.

 Key Experimental Results